-Headquartered in Aubervilliers, France, Veolia is one of the world's largest provider of environmental services, with revenues of €25.1 billion in 2017.
+Headquartered in Aubervilliers, France, Veolia is one of the world's largest providers of environmental services, with revenue of €25.1 billion in 2017.
 It provides drinking water to 96 million people, wastewater treatment to 62 million people and waste management services to 40 million people.
-Veolia is listed on the Paris stock exchange with a market capitalisation of around €11.6 billion.
+Veolia is listed on the Paris stock exchange, with a market capitalisation of around €9.1 billion.

-Split of FY2017 revenue by geography
+Exhibit 3 Breakdown of H1 2018 revenue by geography

-Split of FY2017 revenue by activity
+Breakdown of H1 2018 revenue by activity